 Tax legislation.
 Russian tax, currency and customs legislation is subject to varying interpretations.
-Refer to Note 27.

 Entities controlled in substance, but not in form.
-Judgement is applied in determining that certain entities, though not legally owned, were controlled by the Group in substance, and are therefore consolidated, as described in Note 1.
+Judgement is applied in determining that certain entities, though not legally owned, were controlled by the Group in substance, and are therefore Condensed Interim Consolidated, as described in Note 1.
 Management considers that, although the Group has no legal title to the entities' assets, the substance of the relationships between the Group and the entities, is such that the Group has the power to govern the financial and operating policies of the entities.

 Net assets attributable to subsidiaries' participant.
-The liability for the redemption right held by the Russian subsidiaries' equity participant is classified as 'at fair value through profit or loss' under IAS 39 (revised 2003).
+The liability for the redemption right held by the Russian subsidiaries' equity participant is classified as 'at fair value through profit or loss under IAS 39 (revised 2003).
 It should be measured at fair value, being the present value of the expected redemption amount.
 It is impractical to determine the exact fair value of this liability as it is unknown when and if the participant will withdraw from the subsidiaries.
 The Group's accounting policy for determining this amount, applied as a practical expedient, is disclosed in Note 3.
-TCS' standalone net assets determined in accordance with the Russian Accounting Regulations are USD 2,805 thousand at 31 December 2009 (2008: USD 343 thousand).
-This amount would have been payable if all participants had exercised their redemption rights at the end of reporting period.
-LLC T Finance is 100% owned by the Group since June 2009 (Note 1).